-In the future when you speak with your clients about the value of incorporating their businesses to maximize the tax minimization and deferral treatment of their hard earned money, here are ten reasons that illustrate the effectiveness of a corporation as a financial tool.
+In the future when you speak with your clients about the value of incorporating their businesses to maximize the tax minimization and deferral treatment of their hard-earned money, here are ten reasons that illustrate the effectiveness of a corporation as a financial tool.

-Reason Two: Income splitting.
+Reason two: Income splitting.

-Pay a reasonable salary and bonus to family members including spouse and children for services they rendered to your client's business.
+Pay a reasonable salary and bonus to family members including spouses and children for services they rendered to your client’s business.
 Prepare a job description for the services they each render.
 Pay a dividend to family members.
 While the payment of a family salary must meet the “reasonableness” test, this does not apply to dividends, which means your client can pay a $100,000 dividend to a shareholder who does not provide any services to the company.

-Reason Three: Tax advantage of the Capital gains exemption.
+Reason three: Tax advantage of the capital gains exemption.

-Here in Canada we still have a wonderful tax break to reward successful entrepreneurship – the $500,000 lifetime capital gains exemption which allows an incorporated business owner to enjoy a tax-free capital gain provided an individual holds the stock in a private company for at least two years.
+Here in Canada we still have a wonderful tax break to reward successful entrepreneurship – the $ 500,000-lifetime capital gains exemption which allows an incorporated business owner to enjoy a tax-free capital gain provided an individual holds the stock in a private company for at least two years.

-Reason Four: Paying capital gains instead of salary.
+Reason four: Paying capital gains instead of salary.

 Clients who own incorporated business can structure their cash withdrawals as capital gains rather than salary or dividends.
 Capital gains are only taxed on one-half of the income earned.
-So an individual who has used up his or her life time capital gains exemption who pays him/herself $300,000 in capital gains and who has a Ontario personal marginal tax rate of 46% will pay $69,000 of tax as compared to taking the same amount out as regular income that would require your client paying CRA $138,000 in personal taxes.
+So an individual who has used up his or her lifetime capital gains exemption who pays him/herself $300,000 in capital gains and who has a Ontario personal marginal tax rate of 46% will pay $69,000 of tax as compared to taking the same amount out as regular income that would require your client paying CRA $138,000 in personal taxes.

-Reason Five: Individual Pension Plan and Retirement Compensation Arrangements.
+Reason five: Individual Pension Plan and Retirement Compensation Arrangements.

 If your client is a business owner over the age of 50 and employed by an incorporated business, your client should consider creating a “super-sized RRSP,” i.e. an individual pension plan (IPP) or a retirement compensation arrangement (RCA).